kimiachenari/Deep-Learning-for-Land-Classification/README.md

 ---

-We hope you enjoy this project.
+I hope you enjoy this project.
 Happy coding! 🎉